 Reason #4: It Teaches Something They are Going to Have to Know How to Do Eventually

 The oldest is heading off to college next fall.
 He has a lot of new experiences and learning ahead of him.
-Taking “learning how to do laundry” off the checklist makes the transition to independent living a little easier.
+Taking “learning how to do laundry” off of the “essential life skills” checklist makes the transition to independent living a little easier.
 Now, if his baby sister could teach him how to boil water, he’ll be set.
 At least he can work a microwave.

 Reason #5: It’s Pretty Simple